hazelcast/hazelcast-jet/site/docs/design-docs/003-elasticsearch-connector.md

 - abstract `BaseElasticsearchTest` - base class for all tests of Jet and Elasticsearch together, no actual tests, only setup / teardown code
-- `CommonElasticsearchSourcesTest` - tests that are to be executed on all environment configurations
+- `CommonElasticSourcesTest` - tests that are to be executed on all environment configurations
-- subclasses of `CommonElasticsearchSourcesTest` which define specific environment (single Jet instance, Jet cluster ..)
+- subclasses of `CommonElasticSourcesTest` which define specific environment (single Jet instance, Jet cluster ..)